 - Chair, Policy Committee for the Family Action Coalition Team

-Sonya joined the County Commission in 2017 after a long history of community involvement as a local attorney, business owner, as a legislative director for the Oregon Department of Human Services, and as an advocate for people with disabilities.
+Sonya joined the County Commission in 2017 after a long history of community involvement as a local attorney, business owner, a legislative director for the Oregon Department of Human Services and as an advocate for people with disabilities.
 Growing up in unincorporated Multnomah County as the daughter of a produce buyer, Sonya was raised with a special appreciation of the rural and agricultural communities so important to the economy and culture of Clackamas County.
-She graduated from Centennial High School and earned degrees from Warner Pacific College, Portland State University, and Lewis & Clark Law School.
+She graduated from Centennial High School and earned degrees from Warner Pacific College, Portland State University and Lewis & Clark Law School.